-Luis Camnitzer included in the exhibition Affective Utopia curated by Bruno Leitão and Mónica de Miranda at Kadist, Paris.
+Luis Camnitzer included in the exhibition Affective Utopia: Art as a Critical Tool curated by Bruno Leitão and Mónica de Miranda at Kadist, Paris.

-Developed over three chapters, the exhibition Affective Utopia will approach questions and challenges relative to the production of knowledge in the arts and curatorial practices: a reflection on the tensions and conflicts generated by South / North issues, geographic divisions, cultural assimilation and the urgent need for decolonization of thought in curatorial processes and artistic production.
+Utopia, the exhibition Affecting Utopia will be approaching questions and challenges to the production of knowledge in the art and curatorial practices: a reflection on the tensions and conflicts generated by South / North issues, geographic divisions, cultural assimilation and the urgent need for decolonization of thought in curatorial processes and artistic production.

 The artists in this exhibition discuss the different ways of thinking and performing utopia in contemporary art from a broad range of angles.
-The concept of utopia entails two related but contradictory perceptions: the aspiration to a better world, and the acknowledgment that its form may only ever live in our imaginations through the artists' fictional reconstructions of reality.
-Affective Utopia reflects this general ambivalence, but it also poses the question of how art can be a tool for critical reflection of one's own socialization process and to one´s connections to affective geographic concepts of belonging, origin, and diaspora.
+The concept of utopia entails two related but contradictory perceptions: the aspiration to a better world, and the acknowledgment that its imagined through the artists' fictional reconstructions of reality.
+Affective Utopia reflects this general ambivalence, but it also poses the question of how to be a tool for critical reflection of one's own socialization process and to one's connections to affective geographic concepts of belonging, origin and diaspora.

-The purpose of the art-space residency is to experiment with delocalizing context relevant practices in order to offer new perspectives on discussions happening in Paris, and internationally.
+The purpose of the art-space residency is to experiment with delocalizing the context of practices in Paris, and internationally.

 February 9 – April 21, 2019